aazaff/quantitativeFossils.R/README.md

 # and you would rather skip depauperate matrices than break the loop.
 # Not recommended otherwise.

-# Parameter x is a community matrix, no default.
+# Argument x is a community matrix, no default.
-# Parameter minOccurrences is the minimum number of occurrences for each taxon, default = 2
+# Argument minOccurrences is the minimum number of occurrences for each taxon, default = 2
-# Parameter minDiversity is the minimum number of taxa within each sample, default=2
+# Argument minDiversity is the minimum number of taxa within each sample, default=2

 CulledMatrix<-softCull(CommunityMatrix,minOccurrences=5,minDiversity=5)
 ````